 This growing list of documents provides ideas for lesson plans that you may implement during the WeDigBio event.
 You may also find them useful for working with students and the online transcription centers outside of the event itself.
 Feel free to modify these to suit your needs and personalize them based on the chosen transcription center and project.
 Do you have a lesson plan or educational activity you'd like to share with the WeDigBio community?
 Please email it to us and we'll post it here.

-Two videos that introduce herbaria (Video 1) and how they benefit from your efforts (Video 2), starring Austin Mast and Katelin Pearson:
+Two videos that introduce herbaria (Video 1) and how they benefit from your efforts (Video 2), starring Austin Mast and Katelin Pearson.
+These videos are normally behind a paywall at CPALMS, but will be available for the week of WeDigBio in April and October.

 - Video 1: Library of Scientific Plant Samples: Step Inside an Herbarium